 Folklife is an area within the Tennessee Arts Commission that is more likely to interact with individuals speaking English as a second language.
-Due to stay-at-home orders, staff reported (not logged in) the following encounters listed in Appendix F. During FY21, Folklife staff did receive and responded to calls, emails, and one in-person visit where constituents spoke other languages as their first language and English as a second language.
+In FY23, staff reported (not logged in) the following encounters listed in Appendix F. During FY23, Folklife staff received and responded to calls, emails, and encountered in-person visits where constituents spoke other languages as their first language and English as a second language.
 Individuals chose, in all interactions, to conduct communication in English.